Maid of Honour Duties: The Ultimate Guide

 Yes, you can have more than one Maid of Honour!

-It is up to the bride and groom to decide how many Maids of Honour they want to have; however, it is generally recommended that there is only one Maid of Honour so that she can focus her attention on the duties required.
+It is up to the bride and groom to decide how many Maids of honour they want to have; however, it is generally recommended that there is only one, so that she can focus her attention on the duties required.
 When there are multiple Maids of Honour, the duties should be divided among them in order to ensure that each Maid has an area of responsibility.

 Duties before the big day